Victrid/memorable-pgpgen/README.md

 ## Old version

 The original version by [Valodim](https://github.com/Valodim/pgp-vanity-keygen) is outdated.
 GnuPG's 2.1 and newer version don't use the *secring* for secret keys storage anymore (*Cf.* [GnuPG](https://www.gnupg.org/faq/whats-new-in-2.1.html#nosecring)).
-I've modified the generation script to
+The generation script is modified to fit the update.
+The input method is also modified for easy use.

 ## Usage